gilbotella/build-your-own-radar/README.md

 The format is just the same as that of the Google Sheet, the example is as follows:

 ```
-id,name,ring,quadrant,type,description
+id,name,ring,quadrant,type,highlight,description
-1,Composer,adopt,tools,new,"Although the idea of dependency management ..."
+1,Composer,adopt,tools,new,TRUE,"Although the idea of dependency management ..."
-2,Canary builds,trial,techniques,nochange,"Many projects have external code dependencies ..."
+2,Canary builds,trial,techniques,nochange,TRUE,"Many projects have external code dependencies ..."
-3,Apache Kylin,assess,platforms,updated,"Apache Kylin is an open source analytics solution ..."
+3,Apache Kylin,assess,platforms,updated,FALSE,"Apache Kylin is an open source analytics solution ..."
-4,JSF,hold,languages & frameworks,new,"We continue to see teams run into trouble using JSF ..."
+4,JSF,hold,languages & frameworks,new,TRUE,"We continue to see teams run into trouble using JSF ..."
 ```

 ***Note:*** The CSV file parsing is using D3 library, so consult the D3 documentation for the data format details.